 Application Fee

 Aspiring notaries in Texas must submit a fee when applying for a commission.
-This application fee amounts to approximately $21, non-refundable, payable to the Texas Secretary of State.
+This application fee is approximately $21, non-refundable, payable to the Texas Secretary of State.
 It’s essential that applicants ensure correct payment during submission to avoid any processing delays.

 Notary Bond Requirement

 A $10,000 surety bond is required for all notary applicants in Texas.
 This bond, lasting four years, serves as a financial safeguard protecting the public from potential notarial misconduct.
 Applicants can obtain bonds through authorized bonding agencies.
-It’s crucial that they maintain this bond for uninterrupted commission status within the state.
+They must maintain this bond for uninterrupted commission status within the state.

 Training and Exams